Rokiis1/roadmap/types_of_testing/1_level/1_level_types_of_testing.md

 Exploratory testing is a **testing approach** where **test design** and **execution** happen at the same time.
 Testers learn about the system while testing and use that knowledge to design better tests.

 - No predefined detailed test cases
 - Tester controls test flow
-- Continuous learning
 - Focus on discovering unknown defects

 **Charters:** A charter is a mission or goal for the exploratory testing session.
 It outlines the target of the testing, the objectives, the types of tests or ideas to be explored, the duration of the session, and the expected outcomes.